Records: Hempstead top cop charged with corruption

 The district attorney’s office had alleged Stith forged a letter of recommendation in 2015 on his application to become a police officer and made unauthorized cash withdrawals of more than $6,500 from a fire department bank account when serving as treasurer for the volunteer force from 2015 to 2018.

-Stith pleaded guilty to third-degree possession of a forged instrument and petit larceny and is expected to be sentenced to three years of probation and community service.
+Stith pleaded guilty to third-degree possession of a forged instrument and petit larceny and got three years of probation and community service.

 Pettus didn’t seek re-election to his trustee seat before March’s election in the village.